Tariff Shock: How 2025’s Import Duties Are Changing the Way You Shop for Sofas – The Ultimate lesofa.club Authority Guide

 Extended Wait Times and Supply Chain Disruptions

 Remember when you could order a custom sofa and have it delivered in 4-6 weeks?
 Those days are gone for now.
 Industry reports indicate lead times have stretched to 8-12 weeks or longer as supply chains adjust to new manufacturing locations, shipping routes, and customs processes.
 For a bespoke or backordered piece, waits could be even longer.
-Patience is now a key virtue for sofa shoppers.
+Patience is now a key virtue for sofa shoppers, and planning your purchase well in advance is essential to avoid lengthy delays in transforming your living space.

 Quality Concerns: The Rise of “Silent Downgrades”